Backup destinations

 Add it as a destination

 When creating or editing a project, your connected drives appear in the destination picker.
-Select the drive and confirm.
-Tusk starts syncing to it immediately.
+Pick the drive, choose a folder on it (a subfolder, not the volume root), and confirm.
+Tusk starts syncing immediately.

 3